Zal0/ZGB/README.md

 <details>
   <summary><strong>Sprite animations</strong></summary>

-Animations in ZGB are defined by arrays of frames where the first element is the number of frames
+Animations in CrossZGB are defined by arrays of frames where the first element is the number of frames
 ```C
 const UINT8 anim_walk[] = VECTOR(0, 1, 2, 1, 0);
 ```